emtron-australia/help/content/engine-management/can/PredefinedTxSet1.md

 ---
-title: "Predefined CAN Transmit Packet 1"
+title: "Predefined CAN Transmit Set 1"
 ---

-**Predefined Dataset 1**

 All 16 bit values have low byte transmitted first by the ECU.
 Sequential addressing is used.
 All parameters are transferred in the units defined inside the ECU.
-These can be rescaled if required by the receiving device.&nbsp;
+These can be rescaled if required by the receiving device.

 Custom Packet 1 contains 10 Message Objects each with a different sequential address.
 This can be selected on CAN1 or CAN2 and on any of the 6 channels within that CAN node.
 In total the Custom Packet 1 transmits 40 parameters on one CAN Channel.

-**NOTE: If all 6 channels were used within one CAN node a total of 240 parameter could be transmitted**
+> **NOTE:** If all 6 channels were used within one CAN node a total of 240 parameter could be transmitted

-**Message 1:**
+## Message 1

-Address: 1250 (Emtron preferred.
+**Address:** 1250 (Emtron preferred.
 User Adjustable)

-Transmits 8 bytes/4 parameters.
+**Transmits:** 8 bytes/4 parameters.

-Addressing Mode = Sequential.
+**Addressing Mode:** Sequential.

 | CAN Address | Byte Position | Parameter                | Unit        |
 | ----------- | ------------- | ------------------------ | ----------- |